Please see below for frequently asked questions relating to ANZSOG’s Executive Master of Public Administration.

-2. What is the application process?
+What is the application process?

-Applications are encouraged from Aboriginal and Torres Strait Islander peoples and Māori, and from people with disabilities and culturally and linguistically diverse backgrounds.
+Applications are encouraged from Aboriginal, Torres Strait Islander, Māori and Pacific Peoples, and from people with disabilities or from culturally and linguistically diverse backgrounds.

 If you work for the Queensland government, your Public Sector Commission has a limited number of scholarships available for the program.
 If you would like to be considered for a scholarship via your jurisdiction’s Public Sector Commission, we encourage you to contact them for further information including dates for application submission.

-When do applications open?
+When do applications close?

-4. How much does the program cost?
+How much does the program cost?

-5. When will I/my agency be invoiced?
+When will I/my agency be invoiced?

 Invoices will be emailed to you/your agency invoice contact once you have been accepted into the course.

-6. What is covered in the Program fee?
+What is covered in the Program fee?